by Texas Homesteader~

 You can read my previous post about what I learned about free-range eggs here.
 Speaking of eggs, I wonder if the girls have left me anything this morning?

 Peaking into the nest box shows me that they have indeed!
 We only have 4 young hens but since they provide 3-4 eggs each day they supply us with more eggs than we need.
 So I’m thinking about selling some of the excess eggs to cover the cost of the grains we offer them to balance out their diet.
-It would be easy to do if we had office jobs as I know our coworkers would jump on the opportunity to buy more nutritious free-range eggs, but working here on the ranch I’ll need to figure out a marketing strategy to get the word out to sell them.
-I’m thinking of making up a sign or something to hang on the gate.
-Hummm….
+It would be easy to do if we had office jobs as I know our coworkers would jump on the opportunity to buy more nutritious free-range eggs.
+But working out here in the middle of nowhere I’ll need to figure out a marketing strategy to get the word out to sell them.

 Tending To Cows